IfrahIdrees/DGR-POMDP/newEngine/Algorithm Implementation.md

 	 - when updating, only update those states that occurs in the effect list of the pending sets.
 Other's remain the same
 	 - finished
  - change **explaSet** to a class.

+##July 27##

+ - When to trigger the engine?
+According to " **no_notif_trigger_prob**"
+	 - If **there is** some notification: trigger definitely
+	 - If **there is no** notification: 0.9 cases sleep, 0.1 run the activity tracking process.

+ - Update the explanation set, including three steps:
+	 - step 1: update the tree structure (not finished)

+ - **Revision**:
+	 - For each explanation, it has a pending set.
+Within the pending set, there are one or more than one actions.
+Because sensor probabilities are considered, we need to consider "**nothing happened**" scenario.
+	 - How to calculate the probability of "**nothing happened**"?
+If the pending set is [a_1, a_2, a_3, non]:
+		 - (1) Calculate the probability of each action "**happened**"
+		 - (2) Calculate the probability of "nothing happened", multiply the corresponding not-happen-prob of each action.
+		 - (3) Calculate the probability of {one actions happens, two actions happens, three actions happens and so on..}
+		 - (4) Step (1)(2)(3) generated the explanations for the current observation.
+It is something like [a1, p1; a2, p2; a2, p3; a1, a2, p12; a1, a3, p13; a2, a3, p23; a1, a2, a3, p123; non, pn ]  (**example**)
+		 - (5) For each case in the action level observation explanation, update and expand the current explanation into new explanations.
+In this example, the explanation will generate 8 different new explanations. (when calculate the posterior (new) probability for those new explanations, be sure use the parent explanation's prior probability multiply by branch factor nodes. )
+		 - (6) finally for all explanations, normalize them.

+ - Tomorrows goal:
+	 - finish action level explanation calculating
+	 - add a new task and test (expand the knowledge base)
+	 - begin the tree structure update (should begin with initialization)

+##Remain works
+ - Update the explanation set, including three steps
+	 - step 1: update the tree structure
+	 - step 2: calculate the probability of this explanation
+	 - step 3: generate the new pending set, including the prior probability of actions in the pending set

+ - Calculate the probability for goals and inner nodes in the tree.
+Because the desired assistance is hierarchical, only provide the probability of goals is not enough.
+We also need to calculate the probability of inner nodes in the tree structure.